Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Negative Energies in the Dirac Equation.

 Thus, unless the unitary transformations do not change the physical content, we have that the negative-energy spinors $\gamma^5 \gamma^0 u^-$ (see (\ref{nede})) satisfy the accustomed ``positive-energy" Dirac equation.
 We should then expect the same physical content.
-Their explicite forms $\gamma^5 \gamma^0 u^-$ are different from the textbook ``positive-energy" Dirac spinors.
-They are the following ones:\footnote{We use tildes because we do not yet know their polarization properties.}
+Their explicit forms $\gamma^5 \gamma^0 u^-$ are different from the textbook ``positive-energy" Dirac spinors, while, of course, they should be superpositions of the latter.
+They are the following ones: